-On the right there are many small upright bars which are vertically displaced following a sine-wave.
+Above there are many small upright bars which are vertically displaced following a sine-wave.
 The question is: do all bars look alike in height?
 Many would agree they don’t.
-You can use the control “compensate” on the top right, for me a value of 15–20 is about right, agreed?
+You can use the right slider “Compensate” on the right, for me a value of half way up is about right, no?

 As you will already have guessed, they are all identical in height, but don't look like it.
-If you press the button “amp Ø” on the left, the amplitude of the sine-wave is reduced to zero, revealing the veridical height of the vertical lines.
+If you use the left slider, the amplitude of the sine-wave can bereduced to zero, revealing the veridical height of the vertical lines.

 The phenomenon has occurred in my laboratory a number of times, when we were looking at visual evoked responses in the EEG.
 Small structures that ride on a rising or falling edge are easily misjudged in size.

 Day RH, Stecher EJ (1991) Sine of an illusion.
 Perception 20;49–55